 The Importance of an Active Lifestyle for Disabled People

-At the end of October we introduced Ben Andrews to you and told you why we thought he was deserving of our Inspirational Story of the Month.
+At the end of October we introduced Ben Andrews to you and told you why we thought he was deserving of our Story of the Month.
 Since then, Ben has started a whole new project which involves his series of videos, ‘Breaking Barriers’.
 These look at topics such as, transport as a barrier to an active lifestyle for disabled people and supporting disabled people with exercise.
-We thought this would be a worthwhile opportunity to talk to Ben about his story and what it means to help disabled adapt a more active lifestyle.
+We thought this would be a worthwhile opportunity for Disabled Living to talk to Ben about his story and what it means to help disabled adapt a more active lifestyle.